Zhenjiang Jiangsu, China Travel Guide

 Limited specialized services for foreign travelers with hearing impairments.
 Visual information may be sporadic.

-Specific resources for travelers from other countries with accessibility needs are limited for Zhenjiang.
-Direct contact with service providers is best.
+Specific resources for foreign tourists with accessibility requirements are limited for Zhenjiang.
+Face-to-face with service providers is best.

 Get in touch with specific hotels and points of interest directly for accessibility features.

-Consider a specialized travel agent experienced in accessible China travel.
+Consider a specific travel agent experienced in accessible China travel.

 Area contacts may assist in finding suitable services and routes.

-Carry some cash (CNY) for smaller purchases and street food vendors, as digital payments (WeChat Pay, Alipay) are dominant but it's possible to be challenging for foreign users initially.
+Carry some cash (CNY) for smaller purchases and street food vendors, as digital payments (WeChat Pay, Alipay) are dominant although it may be challenging for foreign users initially.